This post was automatically translated for convenience purposes.

 Do you know how I approach impersonal content?… Without batting an eyelid, without any interest, without any second of attention and without being opened, the e-mail ends up in trash.
 Because I believe that at least a personal greeting is not too much to ask for.
 And a number of other consumers think the same way: 77% of them explicitly want personal content.
 Mass e-mails from the assembly line no longer work.
 And especially today, there are enough automated tools to help you personalize your email.

 At this point it is essential to know and analyze the customer and his or her preferences.
 Put yourself in the customer’s shoes: What does he or she want to read?
 What added value have you promised?
 It is best to segment your subscribers according to so-called buyer personas in order to precisely adapt the e-mail campaign to their interests and wishes.

 Those who do not tell stories in marketing today have lost.
 And that doesn’t matter whether it’s a pitch deck, an advertising campaign or even a newsletter.
 Information should be packed into a story and appeal to the customer emotionally.
 The emotional bond not only arouses interest and thus increases the click-through rate, but also enables the customer to identify better with the brand.

 - Video content

 Videos are the absolute weapon in content marketing.
-E-mails with integrated videos have shown up to 200-300% higher click through rates!
+E-mails with integrated videos have shown up 300% higher click through rates!
 Already the keyword “video” in the subject increases the opening rate by 19% and decreases the unsubscribe rate by 26%!
 To avoid problems with the file size, it can be useful to include a section of the video in the e-mail and then link to the actual page.
 You can find more stats regarding video content here.